vele616/monorepo/packages/jobboard/website/content/jobs/senior-python-and-machine-learning-engineer-remote-eu-time-zone-cvedia-nbiBx.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/cvedia"
 companyWebsite: "https://www.cvedia.com/"
-summary: "If you have solid Experience with Python,Pytorch, OpenCV, Matplotlib, Numpy, SciPy, Cvedia has a job opening for a senior python and machine learning engineer"
+summary: "If you have solid experience with Python, Pytorch, OpenCV, Matplotlib, Numpy, SciPy, Cvedia has a job opening for a senior python and machine learning engineer."
 summaryBackup: "Love #python, #unity, #scrum?
 Check out this job post!"
-featured: 20
+featured: 10
 ---

 CVEDIA is a funded AI company that develops deep learning solutions for some of the largest organizations on the planet.
 We develop neural networks for computer vision systems (imagery-based AI).
 We are looking for a Senior ML Engineer to help us create more accurate neural networks that perform great when deployed on the edge.